infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Modlishka** is a flexible and powerful reverse proxy, that will take your ethical phishing campaigns to the next level. https://github.com/drk1wi/Modlishka
 * **Evilginx** is a man-in-the-middle attack framework used for phishing credentials and session cookies of any web service. https://github.com/kgretzky/evilginx

-### Watering Hole Attack
-* **BeEF** is short for The Browser Exploitation Framework.
-It is a penetration testing tool that focuses on the web browser. https://github.com/beefproject/beef

 ## Command and Control
 ### Remote Access Tools
 * **Cobalt Strike** is software for Adversary Simulations and Red Team Operations. https://cobaltstrike.com/
 * **Empire** is a post-exploitation framework that includes a pure-PowerShell2.0 Windows agent, and a pure Python 2.6/2.7 Linux/OS X agent. https://github.com/EmpireProject/Empire
-* **Metasploit Framework** is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development. https://github.com/rapid7/metasploit-framework
 * **SILENTTRINITY** A post-exploitation agent powered by Python, IronPython, C#/.NET. https://github.com/byt3bl33d3r/SILENTTRINITY
 * **Pupy** is an opensource, cross-platform (Windows, Linux, OSX, Android) remote administration and post-exploitation tool mainly written in python. https://github.com/n1nj4sec/pupy
 * **Koadic** or COM Command & Control, is a Windows post-exploitation rootkit similar to other penetration testing tools such as Meterpreter and Powershell Empire. https://github.com/zerosum0x0/koadic